vyklimavicius/CS/CS50(full).md

 * Some boxes represent decisions to be made which may have one or more alternate routes (more than one directed edge going out of the box) depending on the the result of the Decision.

---------------------------------------------VARIABLES------------------------------------------------------------------
+--------------------------------------------VARIABLES-----------------------------------------------------------

 * Variables: In general, most programming languages allow you to use a combination of uppercase A-Z and lowercase a-z letters as well as numbers, [0-9] and certain special characters such as underscores _ or dollar signs, $ .
 Moreover, most programming languages (like English) are case sensitive meaning that a variable name using lowercase letters is not the same variable as one that uses uppercase letters.

  - Naming Rules & Conventions:

  => There are several general conventions when it comes to variables.
 An early convention, but still in common use is underscore casing in which variable names consisting of more than one word have words separated by underscore characters with all other characters being lowercase.
 For example:

  average_score, number_of_students, miles_per_hour

   A variation on this convention is to use all uppercase letters such as MILES_PER_HOUR.

  => A more modern convention is to use lower camel casing (or just camel casing) in which variable names with multiple words are written as one long word with the first letter in each new word capitalized but with the first word’s first letter lowercase.
 For example:

  averageScore, numberOfStudents, milesPerHour

  => another similar convention is upper camel casing, also known as "PascalCase" which is like camel casing, but the first letter in the first word is also capitalized:

  AverageScore, NumberOfStudents, MilesPerHour